Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 ### Univariate Analysis

-We first examined the **distribution of kills at 25 minutes** for Mid laners and ADCs to understand differences in early-game aggression.
+I first examined the **distribution of kills at 25 minutes** for Mid laners and ADCs to understand differences in early-game aggression.

 #### Mid laners only
 <iframe src="assets/killsat25-mid.html" width="800" height="500" frameborder="0"></iframe>